rsw359/data-structures-and-algorithms/python/docs/tree_breadth_first/README.md

 The approach here is to create a queue that will be populated by the tree's values, then append those values into an empty list.

 The Big O time complexity for searching for a specific node value in a binary is O(n) where n is the number of nodes in the tree.
-Space is the same, except that n is the widest point of the tree
+Space is O(w), where 'w' is the widest point of the tree.

 ![Code Challenge Whiteboard](tree-beadth-first.PNG)